 - You do not hear emergency sirens.

-- You have had some close calls recently.
-For example, misjudging gaps in traffic?
-Do some cars seem to "come out of nowhere" and surprise you?
-Do you get honked at more?
-Have you had several moving violations in the last three years?
+- Everyone else seems to drive too fast or too slow.
+You have had some close calls recently.
+For example, misjudging gaps in traffic, cars seem to "come out of nowhere,”you get honked at more, you’ve had moving violations in the last few years.

-- Do you forget how to drive to familiar places?
+- You get angry or confused driving.
+You forget how to drive to familiar places.

 - You feel exhausted after driving.

 Take our "Self Assesment Test" to see where you stand.